-Products to help you grow healthy and high yeilds of grass.
+Products to help you grow healthy and high yields of grass.
 Our products help you with all your grassland needs.
 The major products are herbicides to control docks, thistles, nettles as well as other broad-leaved weeds.
 If you can't find the product you need then please just give us a call on 01543 728813 and we will find it for you.

 A perennial plant that flowers from May to September, it propagated from creeping root stolons.
 Buttercups are generally avoided by livestock due to their bitter taste but can cause stomach irritation if digested.
-Controlling buttercups improves pasture palatability and productivity and can be done through pH of the soil or soil structure and drainage.
+Controlling buttercups improves pasture palatability and productivity and can be done through the pH of the soil or soil structure and drainage.

 An annual broadleaved weed that propagates by seed in the soil, it is commonly seen in autumn reseeds after a cereal crop.
-Chickweeds needs to be controlled as it will compete aggressively with the grass, affecting yield, particularly in new leys.
+Chickweeds needs to be controlled as they will compete aggressively with the grass, affecting yield, particularly in new leys.
 It can also cause problems in the conservation of grass, affecting wilting, fermentation of silage and drying of hay.
 Heavy grazing of young stock can graze it out.
 Can cause digestive issues on older livestock.

 A deep tap rooting perennial plant, flowering from May to October.
 It propagates with seeds via wind dispersal, with one flower head producing approx. 400 seeds.
 Dandelions will compete with grass and affects palatability and yield.
-Improving soil fertility and avoid overgrazing to reduce risk.
+Improving soil fertility and avoiding overgrazing to reduce risk.

 Growing to 1 meter high, they propagate through extensive creeping stolons and can easily germinate from soil disturbance.
-Nettles are unpalatable, and with their ability to spread across a field and reduce grazing area.
+Nettles are unpalatable and with their ability to spread across a field and reduce grazing area.
 They are best controlled when they are young, with cutting three times a year before flowering.

 A biennial plant, that flowers in its second year.
 Ragwort is poisonous, but unpalatable in its living state.
 Once the plant has been damaged, wilted, or dead, it becomes more palatable and still as poisonous.
 Horses are particularly susceptible, and it is a danger in hay or silage.
-Grazing with sheep in the early spring or winter can help reduce light infestations, or uprooting will help prevent spread of seed.
+Grazing with sheep in the early spring or winter can help reduce light infestations, or uprooting will help prevent the spread of seed.
 Cutting is not a recommended option.

-Spreading through vegetative growth of roots, seeds are also dispersed by the wind.
+Spreading through the vegetative growth of roots, seeds are also dispersed by the wind.
 Thistles have extensive underground roots so can be difficult to control or remove.
 Topping can be useful to ensure that all the plants are at the same height.

 Herbicide use for some difficult grassland weeds